AlmogHaviv/ExcelWizard/README.md

 - CPBC_all.py: Script to generate the CPBC report for all departments.
 - data/: Directory where input Excel files should be placed and where output files will be generated.
 - config/: Directory containing configuration files such as worker-names.csv and fte_contract.csv.
-- main.py: Main entry point for the script, parses arguments and triggers report generation.
 - requirements.txt: List of dependencies required for the project.

 ## Contributing